IFG: Internet-Scale Functional Grasping

 Abstract

-Large Vision Models trained on internet-scale data excel at segmenting and semantically understanding object parts, even in cluttered scenes.
-However, while these models can guide a robot toward the general region of an object, they lack the geometric precision needed to control dexterous robotic hands for precise 3D grasping.
-To address this, IFG leverages simulation through a force-closure grasp generation pipeline that captures local hand–object geometries, then distills this slow, ground-truth-dependent process into a diffusion model that operates in real time on camera point clouds.
-By combining the global semantic understanding of internet-scale vision with the geometric accuracy of simulation-based local reasoning, IFG achieves high-performance semantic grasping without any manually collected training data.
+Large Vision Models trained on internet-scale data have demonstrated strong capabilities in segmenting and semantically understanding object parts, even in cluttered scenes.
+However, while these models can direct a robot toward the general region of an object, they lack the geometric understanding required to precisely control dexterous robotic hands for 3D grasping.
+To overcome this, our key insight is to leverage simulation with a force-closure grasping generation pipeline that understands local geometries of the hand and object in the scene.
+Because this pipeline is slow and requires ground-truth observations, the generated dataset is distilled into a diffusion model that can operate on camera point clouds.
+By combining the global semantic understanding of internet-scale models with the geometric precision of a simulation-based locally-aware force-closure, IFG achieves high-performance semantic grasping without any manually collected training data.

 Grasps